nriaziat/hugo-academic-v2/content/publication/development-and-evaluation-of-a-bilateral-position-based-control-system-for-magnetically-actuated-microrobots/index.md

 ---
-title: Development and Evaluation of a Bilateral Position-Based Control System for Magnetically Actuated Microrobots
+title: " Bilateral Teleportation of a Ill-Posed Magnetic Microrobot with an Online Force Measuring System"
+subtitle: ""
 publication_types:
   - "3"
 authors: